openforis/sepal-doc/docs/source/team/contribute.rst

 .. tip::

-    To make sure that you modification are well uderstood modify the title of the commit by filling the first field. you can use "typo", "change image" "code-block error"; in short anything that describe the modification that you've done.
+    To make sure that you modification are well understood modify the title of the commit by filling the first field. you can use "typo", "change image" "code-block error"; in short anything that describe the modification that you've done.
 This name CANNOT be changed.

     .. figure:: ../img/team/contribute/create_branch.png
         :alt: create a branch

         Create a branch when correcting anything

-Once you're done, a PR will automatically be set for you in the openforis repository.
+Once you're done, a PR will automatically be set for you in the OpenForis repository.
 Remove all the comments as you're not making a real PR but an adjustment, normally the title will automatically be set with the name of your commit. click on :code:`create pull request`.

 .. figure:: ../img/team/contribute/typo_pr.png
     :alt: typo pr